TheDingodile/thedingodile.github.io/_posts/2023-05-02-Life_expectancy.markdown

 **Japan, a case study**

 The Japanese has a culture of eating little red meat and high amount of seafood and plantfood such as soybeans and tea.
 For example, on average the Japanese eat less than half as much meat as Canadians.
-Instead, they replace the meat with seafood (which is associated with a lower risk of ischemic heart disease, but an increased risk of stroke)[https://observatoireprevention.org/en/2021/03/09/why-do-the-japanese-have-the-highest-life-expectancy-in-the-world/].
+Instead, they replace the meat with seafood [https://observatoireprevention.org/en/2021/03/09/why-do-the-japanese-have-the-highest-life-expectancy-in-the-world/](which is associated with a lower risk of ischemic heart disease, but an increased risk of stroke).
 In addition, [The risk of stroke doubles every 10 years after 50](https://www.cdc.gov/stroke/risk_factors.htm).
-Thus, it makes sense that Japan, having a particularly large part of their population in their 50's, are extra prone to strokes.
+Thus, it makes sense that the Japanese population, having a particularly large part of their population be older than 50, is extra prone to strokes.

 The following table compares Japan to other countries in terms of diet:

 ![diet](/diet.JPG)

-So while Japan has an outstanding life expectancy, it is nowhere near perfect in all categories.
+Som of the risk factors of Ischaemic heart disease are [smoking, high blood pressure, high blood cholesterol, diabetes, overweight and obesity, poor diet, physical inactivity, and excessive alcohol use](https://www.cdc.gov/heartdisease/risk_factors.htm).
+Japanese has a low rate of obesity, with only around 4.8% for men and 3.7% for women.
+Canada, for comparison, has 24.6% for men and 26.2% for women, while those numbers are around 40% in USA.
+However, they have a high rate of high blood pressure.
+This is likely due to the high salt intake in the Japanese diet.
+Furthermore, the Japanese are known to be workaholic and prone to stress, and this is also a risk factor for Ischaemic heart disease.
+So while we can see that Japan has an outstanding life expectancy, it is nowhere near perfect in all categories.

+Thus, a natural question to ask is: what happens if you live your life perfectly according to these risk factors?

 **Are we then approaching immortality?**